mfouesneau/pyphot/doc/index.rst

         [...]

-Suppose one has a calibrated spectrum and wants to compute the vega magnitude through the HST/WFC3 F110W passband:
+Suppose one has a calibrated spectrum and wants to compute the corresponding vega magnitude through the HST/WFC3 F110W passband:

 .. code-block:: python

-        # convert to magnitudes
         import numpy as np
         f = lib['hst_wfc3_f110w']
         # compute the integrated flux through the filter f
-        # note that it work on many spectra at once
+        # (note that 'spectra' can be a 2D array holding many spectra)
         fluxes = f.get_flux(lamb, spectra, axis=1)
-        # convert to vega magnitudes
+        # convert fluxes to vega magnitudes
         mags = -2.5 * np.log10(fluxes) - f.Vega_zero_mag
         # or similarly
         mags = -2.5 * np.log10(fluxes / f.Vega_zero_flux)

-If one wants to use a given transmission curve as filter, defined by `lamb_T` and `T`, one would use the :class:`pyphot.phot.Filter` directly as
+To use one's own transmission curve, defined by `lamb_T` and `T`, instead of one of the pre-defined ones, one would use the :class:`pyphot.phot.Filter` directly:

 .. code-block:: python